mvgijssel/arel_toolkit/README.md

 ## Development

+1. Check out the repo
-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+1. Run `bin/setup` to install dependencies.
+1. Start the postgres database `docker compose up`
+1. Run `bundle exec rspec` to run the tests
+1. Run `bundle exec appraisal rspec` to run the tests for the different gem sets

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
 To install this gem onto your local machine, run `bundle exec rake install`.

 ## Releasing